{/*

 While Christmas is still a few months away, holiday campaign planning must start now.

-Brands that map their ideas at an early stage put themselves in a better position when it’s time to release the all important festive product ranges.
+Brands that map their ideas early are better positioned to release the all-important festive product ranges.

-Take the time to learn more about your audience, the topics that pull on their heartstrings and the personal preferences that they are likely to interact with in 2024.
+Take the time to learn more about your audience, the topics that appeal to them, and the personal preferences they will likely interact within 2024.

-In a competitive marketing landscape, the brand closest to its consumers will remain victorious as the festivities roll back around.
+In a competitive marketing landscape, the brand closest to its consumers will remain victorious as the festivities end.

 Sam Makad is a business consultant.
 He helps small & medium enterprises to grow their businesses and overall ROI.
 You can follow Sam on Twitter, Facebook, and Linkedin.